-- Site: Command is a feature offered in most search engines which allows you to check what pages on your site have been indexed and have the potential to show up in search results.
+- Site: Command is a feature offered in most search engines that allows you to check what pages on your site have been indexed and have the potential to show up in search results.
 In the results below you can see that Google has indexed 186 pages on our site.
-Keep in mind these results are not completely accurate but a rough estimate is all you need to spot check your SEO performance.
+Keep in mind these results are not completely accurate but a rough estimate is all you need to spot-check your SEO performance.

 - Content optimization is the number one ranking factor for Google, so how do you check if your content is up to snuff?

 - Choose relevant keywords and use them in your Title Tags, Meta Descriptions, and throughout your content.